📣

 The content of full-backup-s3.yaml is as follows:

-• Method 3: If you grant permissions by associating IAM with ServiceAccount, create the Backup CR to back up cluster data as described below:
+• Method 3: If you grant permissions by associating IAM with ServiceAccount, create the Backup CR to back up cluster data as follows:

 kubectl apply -f full-backup-s3.yaml